These 8 Yoga Poses May Help You Find Relief for Migraine Attacks

 Fish pose (Matsyasana)

-- Lie on your back, with your knees bent, feet flat on the floor, arms along your body, with your palms facing down.
+- Lie on your back, with your knees bent, feet flat on the floor, arms along your body, and your palms facing down.

 - Lift your hips and slide your hands underneath the top of your butt where it meets your lower back.